whizzter/rpoco/README.md

 a type info structures that the JSON parser/writer and other tools can hook into to automate serialization work.

-## license
+## License

-Copyright 2015, Jonas Lund
+This library is copyrighted under a simple BSD license, see the LICENSE file

-json_parser test files are seprately copyrighted and licensed.
+The json_parser test files are seprately copyrighted and licensed under a similar license, see the tests/json/json_parser/LICENSE file

-Copyright (C) 2012, 2013 James McLaughlin et al.  All rights reserved.